Feature Removal Is a Unifying Principle for Model Explanation Methods: Feature Removal

+\item (Missingness during training) Instance-wise Variable Selection (INVASE~\cite{yoon2018invase}) uses a model that has missingness introduced at training time.
+Removed features are replaced with zeros, so that the model makes the following approximation:

+This approximation occurs for models trained cross entropy loss, but other loss functions may lead to different results (e.g., the conditional expectation for MSE loss).
+Introducing missingness during training differs from the default values approach because the model is trained to recognize zeros (or other replacement values) as missing values rather than zero-valued features.

-\item (Separate models) Shapley Net Effects~\citep{lipovetsky2001analysis} and the original version of IME~\citep{vstrumbelj2009explaining} are not based on a single model $f$ but rather on separate models trained for each subset, which we denote as $\{f_S : S \subseteq D\}$.
+\item (Separate models) The original version of IME~\cite{vstrumbelj2009explaining} is not based on a single model $f$, but rather on separate models trained for each feature subset, or $\{f_S : S \subseteq D\}$.
 The prediction for a subset of features is given by that subset's model:

-Although this approach is technically an extension of the model $f_D$ trained with all features, its predictions given subsets of features are not based on $f_D$.
-Similarly, feature ablation, also known as leave-one-covariate-out (LOCO)~\citep{lei2018distribution}, trains models to remove individual features, and the univariate predictors approach (used mainly for feature selection) uses models trained with individual features~\citep{guyon2003introduction}. \end{itemize}
+Shapley Net Effects~\cite{lipovetsky2001analysis} uses an identical approach in the context of linear models, with SPVIM generalizing the approach to black-box models~\cite{williamson2020efficient}.
+Similarly, feature ablation, also known as leave-one-covariate-out (LOCO~\cite{lei2018distribution}), trains models to remove individual features, and the univariate predictors approach (used mainly for feature selection) uses models trained with individual features~\cite{guyon2003introduction}.
+Although the separate models approach is technically a subset extension of the model $f_D$ trained with all features, its predictions given subsets of features are not based on $f_D$.